Investing in the Success of our Future

 - Gunnar and Lillian Nicholson Graduate Fellowships: awarded to Swedish graduate foresters studying forest genetics and forest management at NC State.
-Recipients receive funding for five years to earn a doctoral degree, including a $24,000 annual stipend plus all tuition, student fees and health insurance.
+Recipients receive funding for five years to earn a doctoral degree, including a $25,000 annual stipend plus all tuition, student fees and health insurance.
 Students also receive round-trip airfare once per year for travel to Sweden to promote the Nicholson exchange program.
-For more information, contact Erin Sills.
+For more information, contact Rachel Cook.

 One-Time Funding Opportunities